 Preparation of this accessibility statement

-This statement was last updated in May 2021.
-It will be reviewed on May 2022.
+This statement was last updated in May 2023.
+It will be reviewed in May 2024.

-We have performed basic testing which was carried out internally (most recently in May 2021) using a variety of assistive technology tools along with the WAVE web accessibility evaluation tool on all areas of the website.
+We have performed basic testing which was carried out internally (most recently in May/June 2023) using a variety of assistive technology tools along with the WAVE web accessibility evaluation tool on all areas of the website.

 We have tested the performance of our websites with a variety of combinations of browsers and screen readers: